LorePep/blog/content/post/dicomscans.md

 An example can be found in the [write-up](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/discussion/118780) of the 8th place solution to the competition.

 ***
-*Conclusions: We had at some possible approaches that work when dealing with classification in CT scans.
-We started explaining how scans work, how can we convert them to Hunsfeld Units and which strategies we can use to feed the data to a neural network.*
+*Conclusions: We had a look at some possible approaches that work when dealing with classification in CT scans.
+We started explaining how scans work, how we can convert them to Hounsfield Units and which strategies we can use to feed the data to a neural network.*